vivaria/edisonrul.ing/docs/source/cards/g/gadget-arms.md

 ### Card Rulings

-●“Gadget Arms” targets 1 “Morphtronic” Spell or Trap Card in your GY.
+*   “Gadget Arms” targets 1 “Morphtronic” Spell or Trap Card in your GY.